 Indeed, some who’ve been covering esports for many years are suspicious of the latest attempts to bring it to TV.
 “Esports on TV has not worked since 2006, and it’s not magically working now that we’re actually broadcasting live games with good production values,” writes Daniel Rosen on The Score Esports.
 “Esports is so ingrained in the digital space that a TV broadcast would have to offer a lot of added value to make the audience care… Meanwhile, other esports-related TV broadcasts are far more supplementary and feel unnecessary in a world where fans just want to watch the game live, and talk about it on Twitter and Reddit later.”

-This is why we wrote our free esports ebook about audience segmentation.
+This is why we wrote our free esports guide about audience segmentation.
 Esports is so big and growing so quickly that the audience can’t be judged solely as one homogeneous lump of people.
 As GQ games critic Sam White told us: “Nowadays, when gaming is by far the most popular form of entertainment on Earth, gamers come in all forms.”
 So there’s a need for granular and fluid segmentation that appreciates the subtle differences between gamers and how those gamers can change as their engagement with and interest in esports evolves.
-With our actionable matrices based around three key aspects of esports engagement, our eBook does just that and can be downloaded here.
+With our actionable matrices based around three key aspects of esports engagement, our guide does just that and can be downloaded here.

 Esports is always in flux, and the introduction of major TV coverage will only speed that along.
 Brands who are already involved, or are looking to get involved, need to understand the audience and the factors that can expand and change it.
 By doing so, these brands will give themselves the best chance of succeeding in a new and difficult, but ultimately hugely rewarding, industry that’s already turning some of the biggest heads traditional media has to offer.